 Apart from a year learning drums at Whitireia Polytechnic, and the occasional guitar lesson, Marc Chesterman has largely learnt about sound from experience.
 He began drumming with alternative rock trio Lushburger in the early 90s, then played with experimental rockers Sudersuk, including on their 1996 CD Feather.
 He gained further production experience as a longtime member of electronic improvisers Audible 3.

 Chesterman did the music and sound mix for his first short, David Hatcher’s I/n F/inity, back in 1993.
 A few years later, while working as an AV technician at Auckland’s Elam School of Fine Arts, he met student Florian Habicht.
-Habicht had seen Sudersuk in concert, and went on to use some of Chesterman’s music in his early short films, including 1998 comedy Liebestraume, and an hour long feature called Liebestraume - The Absurd Dreams of Killer Ray (1999).
+Habicht had seen Sudersuk in concert, and went on to use some of Chesterman’s music in his early short films, including 1997's Liebesträume, and an hour long feature called Liebesträume - The Absurd Dreams of Killer Ray (1999).

 Woodenhead was nominated in the digital section of the NZ Film and TV Awards, and screened at a number of overseas festivals.
 The soundtrack won praise from Sunday Star-Times music reviewer Grant Smithies.
 He described the eclectic mixture of lullaby, keyboards, cello and screaming guitar as “dark and quirky, part vaudeville, part fairy tale”.

 Chesterman has also been responsible for finding an eclectic range of source music for many of Habicht’s films, a role he loves.
 Music editing has always been a shared role between himself, Habicht and editors Chris Pryor and Peter O’Donoghue.
-2011 feature Love Story is dominated by some of the film composers which have long inspired the director, including film composers Nino Rota and Ennio Morricone.
+2011 feature Love Story is dominated by some of the film composers that have long inspired Habicht, including Italians Nino Rota and Ennio Morricone.
 Says Chesterman: “The tracks are not overly emotive, they don’t tell you to feel a particular way — they’re more about momentum and providing energy and drive.”

 Chesterman also composed the music for Bombay-born Kiwi Zia Mandviwalla’s immigration tale Eating Sausage, handled sound and music for dance film Blue Smoke, and was sound designer for Gaylene Preston’s Rita Angus documentary Lovely Rita.

-Based in Wellington, Chesterman balances sound and music projects with his work as a studio operator for Radio New Zealand, and as a sound assistant for Sky Television.
+Based in Wellington, Chesterman balances sound and music projects with his work as a studio operator for Radio New Zealand, and helping capture sports coverage for Sky Television.